 Through the Health Emergencies Department (PHE), the Pan American Health Organization (PAHO/WHO) supports countries in the implementation of Disaster Risk Reduction initiatives to protect the lives of patients and health workers, shield health equipment and supplies from disasters, and ensure that the health services continue operating effectively during and after emergencies and disasters in order to save lives, reduce disabilities, and enable the health sector to fulfill its continuing responsibilities.

-The major action lines of the PHE's Disaster Risk Reduction unit are the Implementation of the Plan of Action on Disaster Risk Reduction 2016-2021, the implementation of the Regional Safe Hospitals initiative, the promotion and implementation of climate-smart mitigation and adaptation measures for health facilities, and the development and implementation of emergency risk reduction and management strategies for internally displaced populations(IDP), individuals with disabilities and countries in condition of high vulnerability.
+The main lines of action of the Disaster Risk Reduction unit of PHE are the implementation of the Disaster Risk Reduction Action Plan 2016-2021, the launch of the Safe Hospitals initiative, the promotion and application of mitigation and adaptation measures for health facilities to be resilient to disasters and environmentally friendly, and the development and implementation of emergency risk reduction and management strategies for internally displaced persons (IDPs), people with disabilities, and countries in situations of high vulnerability.

 PAHO/WHO and Evidence Aid created an Evidence Aid collection relevant to the development of resilient health systems in the context of disasters and other health emergencies.
 Access this collection of summaries for relevant systematic reviews will support preparedness, response and recovery, thereby sustaining and protecting public health gains.